jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 A complete listing of rule conditions can be found [here](../reference/rule-conditions.md).

-### Rule Results
+### Rule Actions

-From the API and from the command line, rule results consist of a comma separated list of rule results.
-Each rule result consists of the syntax of `NAME=VALUE` where `NAME` is expressed as the name of the rule result and `VALUE` is expressed as the value assigned to the rule result.
+From the API and from the command line, rule actions consist of a comma separated list of rule actions.
+Each rule action consists of the syntax of `NAME=VALUE` where `NAME` is expressed as the name of the rule action and `VALUE` is expressed as the value assigned to the rule action.

 Partial API and command line example: